Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Data Exploration and User Interaction

 \subsection{Parallel Coordinates}

-The parallel coordinates (PC) are used to filter overlaps $OV(\allowbreak S_i,\allowbreak S_j)$ depending on plan and overlap evaluation metrics.
-As mentioned earlier there are two modes, where the data depends on whether a reference structure $S_r$ is selected or not.

-\paragraph{Filtering After Reference Selection} In this mode the PC is filled with all items which are in overlap relation $S_r \sim S_i$ with the selected \textit{reference structure} $S_r$ (see Fig.~\ref{fig:para_filter}).
-The reference is selected in the chord diagram, which will also update the table view TV-I and the DVH view as described earlier.
-Brushing the coordinates (selecting a value range on the axis) will filter table entries (not in TV-II, it will always show all overlaps at the currently selected anatomical 3D position) and fade items which are not selected by the brush (see Fig.~\ref{fig:para_filter}).
-The same applies to outgoing chords of the reference structure, and furthermore the DVH view, which will now only show overlaps with the selected criteria.
+If a reference structure $S_r$ is selected the parallel coordinates (PC) view shows all overlaps $S_r \sim S_i$.
+Brushing the coordinates, i.e., selecting a value range on the axis (see Fig.~\ref{fig:paracoord}), filters table entries in TV-I, and fades items, which are not selected by the brush (see Fig.~\ref{fig:interaction_overview} C to B).
+The same applies to outgoing chords of $S_r$ in the chord diagram (see Fig.~\ref{fig:interaction_overview} C to A), and furthermore the DVH view, which now only shows DVHs of overlaps with the selected criteria (see Fig.~\ref{fig:interaction_overview} C to D).

-\paragraph{Filtering Without Reference Selection} In this mode, all items which are in overlap relation (see equation \ref{eq:ov_relation}) are displayed, and each item corresponds to a chord in the chord diagram.
-Brushing the coordinates (selecting a value range on the axis) will filter the set of overlaps and update the chord diagram to only highlight filtered overlap relations (see Fig.~\ref{fig:para_filter}).
-Additionally, the DVH view will be updated to show all filtered $S_i \sim S_j$, including the original DVHs of $S_i$ and $S_j$.
+If no $S_r$ is selected, all overlaps $S_i \sim S_j$ are displayed, i.e., each line in the PC view corresponds to a chord in the chord diagram.
+Brushing the coordinates filters the set of overlaps, and updates the chord diagram to show only chords corresponding to the filtered overlaps.
+Additionally, the DVH view is updated to show only DVHs of filtered overlaps, including the DVHs of the original structures defining the overlap.